 < Unchanged parts are omitted >

 When a UE initiates a channel occupancy using the channel access procedures described in clause 4.5.1 or clause 4.5.6.3 on a channel(s) to transmit SL transmission(s), the UE can provide a channel occupancy sharing information in SL control information that includes at least the Layer 1 source and destination IDs, the corresponding channel access priority class, the remaining channel occupancy duration, and the frequency domain information for the applicable RB set(s) of the channel occupancy.
 The channel occupancy sharing information can also include additional IDs and associated cast type.
 The additional IDs includes one pair of Layer 1 source and destination IDs for all cast types, where the source ID is set to the source ID of the UE initiating channel occupancy for unicast and to the reserved bits for groupcast and broadcast.
 The channel occupancy sharing information transmitted in slot n, can indicate the remaining channel occupancy duration in a number of slot(s) K. If K=0, the initiated channel occupancy by the UE shall not be shared for SL transmission(s) by other UE(s).
-Otherwise, the initiated channel occupancy by the UE can be shared for SL transmission(s) by other UE(s) within a duration starting from the end of slot n and ending at slot n+K.
+Otherwise, the initiated channel occupancy by the UE can be shared for SL transmission(s) by other UE(s) within a duration starting Tproc,0 from the end of slot n and ending at slot n+K.

 < End of text proposal >